ysknk/gulp-starter-kit/README.md

 git submodule add https://github.com/ysknk/gulp-starter-kit.git _app && git clone -b feature/ysknk https://github.com/ysknk/gulp-starter-src.git .base_src && cd _app/ && npm i
 ```

+### while using it
+Push to the repository you manage.
+If you want to clone a new one, use `git clone --recursive ${your repository url}` to download submodules as well.

 ### Directory before npm installation

     [root/]